bartjanssens92/ackr/README.md

 ![ackr, logo](ackr/static/images/logo.png)
 # ACKR

-Little flask frontend to create a small dashboard to just list the services that have issues from icinga2.
+Little flask frontend to create a small dashboard to just list:
+- The services that have issues from Icinga2.
+- The hosts that have issues from Icinga2.
+- The alerts from alertmanager.

-Allows acknowleding services by clicking on the fqdn.
+Allows acknowleding services and silencing alerts by clicking on the fqdn.

 ## Running the app